-The newest member of the Huskies’ coaching is Tim Downing who is beginning his fourth season as an assistant coach.
-He will be first base coach and work with the outfielders.
+Beginning his fifth year as a member of the Huskies’ coaching is Tim Downing.
+He will serve as the first base coach and work with the outfielders.

 A former three-sport high school standout at South Portland (Maine) High School, Downing went on to excel in baseball (team MVP) and football at Bridgton (Maine) Academy.
 He was recruited in both sports by Division One colleges.
 Downing would attend the University of Maine and Stonehill College where he played baseball.

 Downing spent two years (1992-93) coaching the Portland High School football team and led the 2014 Bulldog baseball team.
 Downing resides in South Portland with his wife, Carla.